ZiwenZhuang/exptools/README.md

     ```

 - You can also install with tensorflow/tensorboard installed in your python enrironment.
 And you can utilize tensorboard feature.

+    **Important:** You have to manually install `tensorflow` (no matter if it is GPU version) to make the package compatible for tensorboard.

     For futher information, please see `setup.py`